-and thanks to the general Lemma~\ref{lnablabound} (or in this case through a direct estimate) its norm is uniformly bounded by a constant independently of the shape of the faces.
+Thanks to Lemma~\ref{lnablabound} (or in this case through a direct estimate) its norm is uniformly bounded by a constant independent of the shape of the faces.
 For $G^{(0)}$, which is a smooth function of the vertex coordinates, these calculations amount to replacing $\nabla$ and $\overline\nabla$ by their corresponding continuous derivatives $\partial$ and $\bar\partial$, up to subdominant terms of order $\mathrm{0}(d^{-3})$.
-This is in agreement with the general Lemma~\ref{lemmabound}.
+This is in agreement with Lemma~\ref{lemmabound}.
 The result is that the asymptotics \ref{nnadjbnnt} and \ref{nntbnnadj} are valid for $G^{(0)}$ alone.

 To end the proof of the lemma, one must show that the corresponding derivative terms for $G^{(2)}$ and $G^{(4)}$ are $\mathrm{O}(d^{-3})$.
 This is clear for $G^{(4)}$, which is itself $\mathrm{O}(d^{-4})$, hence its discrete derivatives are also $\mathrm{O}(d^{-4})$.
 But this is not obvious for $G^{(2)}$ which is only $\mathrm{O}(d^{-2})$.
 We must use the explicit form of $G^{(2)}$.
 Let us consider the term